Your Linux full disk encryption is useless

 Some background information

-2. run the init system
+2. run the init system (like systemd)

 root@lm21vgtvb:~/hackhack/extracted/main# tail init